Data-Driven Logistic Regression Ensembles With Applications in Genomics: Algorithm

 To select the tuning parameters we alternate between a grid search for the sparsity penalty and a grid search for the diversity penalty, such that the cross-validated loss of the ensemble classifier is minimized.
-By default, $ 10 $-fold cross-validation is used.
+The details are available in the supplementary material.
+By default, $ 10 $-fold CV is used.
 Note that the value $\lambda_{d}=0$ is included in the grid search for the diversity penalty, such that the (single model) elastic net is a possible solution of split logistic regression.
-The warm-start and active-set cycling strategies proposed by \cite{friedman2010regularization} are well suited for our algorithm, and are incorporated in our algorithm.
-The details of the alternating grid search are available in the supplementary material.
-Our choice for the ensembling function (\ref{eq:ensembling_function}) also allows the construction of coefficient solution paths for the ensembled model which is illustrated on a sonar data application in the supplementary material.
+The warm-start and active-set cycling strategies proposed by \cite{friedman2010regularization} are well suited for the computing algorithm, and have been incorporated to speed up the algorithm.
+The choice for the ensembling function (\ref{eq:ensembling_function}) also allows the construction of coefficient solution paths for the ensembled model which is illustrated in the supplementary material. \FloatBarrier